"What

 Except that the parachute didnt open!
 And the unchecked plunge

-back down from 1,500 feet meant a major rebuilding job!
+back down from that height meant a major rebuilding job.

 He persisted.
-Finally it was ready.
-But, wisely, he decided that this
+Finally the new rocket was ready.
+But he decided that

-time hed do a "ground test" to be sure the chute would work.
-So he made a
+this time hed do a "ground test" to be sure the chute would pop out.
+So he

 parking lot to hold the rocket firmly in place.
 Then he lit the engine.